zukunft/zukunft.com/docs/llm/pending.md

 fix the view selector link in the word_default page

-1. The standard load misses the description. formula_link_norm_by_id.sql and formula_link_norm_by_ids.sql were not regenerated because those queries take their columns from formula_link::FLD_NAMES, which still lacks the description.
-So load_standard reads a link without
-   its description.
-A save then compares the user's text against an empty standard, and the user page shows no standard value for it.
-The one-line fix is to add fields::FLD_DESCRIPTION to FLD_NAMES next to the order number, which is how the field list of the term view
-   covers it.
-Two norm fixtures regenerate afterwards.
-2. Sixteen old fixtures are orphaned but still tracked.
-The field count in the fixture name grew by one digit, so the run wrote new files instead of updating the old ones.
-The old files stay on disk and in git and need git rm: the insert, insert_log, update and update_log files with the 8-digit codes (formula_link_insert_01551000, formula_link_insert_111000_user, formula_link_insert_log_01551000, formula_link_insert_log_01551111, formula_link_insert_log_111000_user, formula_link_update_00002000, formula_link_update_log_00042000,
-   formula_link_update_log_002000_user, each with its _mysql twin).
-3. One new fixture is untracked. formula_link_by_usr_cfg_mysql.sql needs git add; the other new fixtures are already staged.

 ### verb default view

 a cut list shows that it continues, but not by how much: the verb page ends the triples with '...' without a number, because the loaded list is itself cut by the read limit, so the number of the remaining triples is not known (unlike value_list::more_tail, which knows the count within the loaded list). the exact number needs its own count query, the same open point as the per type count of the user page